elastic/elasticsearch-x-pack-php/README.md

 =================

 This repository contains the official X-Pack namespace module for Elasticsearch-PHP.
-It is an optional module which adds new APIs to the client if you are using X-Pack (Watcher, Monitoring, Graph).
+It is an optional module which adds new APIs to the client if you are using X-Pack (Watcher, Monitoring, Graph, License, Security).

 Version Matrix
 --------------